 In Year 8 they follow up on their visit to the gurdwara by learning about Sikhism, following which they focus on the life of Jesus.
 Year 9 students start with Hinduism and then investigate the existence of God, sexism, racism and beliefs and teachings across different religions.

 In KS3 students enjoy trips to a variety of places of worship including a synagogue, gurdwara, mosque.
-KS4 GCSE students will typically visit a local church and Chester Zoo.

 All students in KS4 study Core Religious Education, focusing on social and moral issues from the viewpoint of Christianity and Islam, as well as a topic on Buddhism and atheism and science.
 Religious Studies is a popular option at GCSE.